LibrariesHacked/schema-librarydata/docs/membership.md

 #### Usage type

-It would be interesting to be able to group the members by type of library usage.
+It would be useful to be able to group the members by type of library usage.
 For example, those that use PCs, that borrow books, or use the WiFi (and any combinations of those).

 ---